rafrombrc/gomock/sample/README.md

-This directory contains an example of a package containing a non-trivial interface that can be mocked with GoMock.
+kThis directory contains an example of a package containing a non-trivial interface that can be mocked with GoMock.
 The interesting files are:

  *  `user.go`: Source code for the sample package, containing interfaces to be